Digital distribution of news

 Economic pressures are endangering the livelihoods of journalists and the viability of media organisations in Lebanon, whether they are traditional or new, emerging media.

-As a report by Maharat Foundation notes:
+As a notes:

 “The institutional crisis in the Lebanese media is not new.
 It is an economic model that was established decades ago and was designed to be compatible with the political, economic, social and technical conditions that prevailed at the time.
 This model should have been reformed after the 1970s and 1980s, but all attempts leading up to the digital revolution failed.
 There were also the financial crises that did not spare the audiovisual media.
 These companies were not prepared to take the blow when the crisis hit.
 As a result, many media companies closed down and many media professionals were made redundant to cut costs.”